Theory of coherent interaction-free detection of pulses: Sources of errors

 For a general three-level system in thermal equilibrium, the density matrix is of the form

 where the probabilities are

 and the canonical partition function is

-By populating our initial state in accordance with Eq. \ref{eq:thermal_pops} using qutrit transition frequencies $\omega_{01}/(2\pi) = 7.20$ GHz, $\omega_{12}/(2\pi) = 6.85$ GHz, and with initial temperatures $T \: \in \:[0, 100]$ mK, we see in Fig. \ref{fig-initial-state} that the efficiencies are less sensitive at lower initial temperatures, and that the coherent protocol is overall more efficient than the projective case for a given $N$.
-In fact, at the modest $N$ = 25, the efficiency of the coherent protocol is greater than the efficiency of the projective case $\eta$ at $N$ = 250.
+By populating our initial state in accordance with Eq.\,(\ref{eq:thermal_pops}) using qutrit transition frequencies $\omega_{01}/(2\pi) = 7.20$ GHz, $\omega_{12}/(2\pi) = 6.85$ GHz, and with initial temperatures $T \: \in \:[0, 100]$ mK, we see in Fig.~\ref{fig-initial-state} that the efficiencies are less sensitive at lower initial temperatures, and that the coherent protocol is overall more efficient than the projective case for a given $N$.
+In fact, at the modest $N$ = 25, the efficiency of the coherent protocol is greater than the efficiency of the projective case at $N$ = 250.

-The dark count probabilities across this range of initial sample temperatures are determined by $p_{0}(\theta =0)$ at each of the temperatures.
-The dark count probabilities monotonically increase with temperature and are small across this range, less than $10^{-6}$ until 30 mK, and reach approximately $0.031$ at $100$ mK.
-These values are the same for both the coherent and projective protocols, as the dark count probabilities are necessarily computed at $\theta = 0$.
-Consequently, the dark count probabilities are also independent of $N$ since we consistently choose $\phi = \pi/(N+1)$, \emph{i.e.}, $\phi_N$.
+The dark count probabilities across this range of initial sample temperatures are determined by $p_{0}(\theta =0)$ at each temperature.
+These probabilities monotonically increase with temperature and are small across this range, less than $10^{-6}$ until 30 mK, and reach approximately $0.031$ at $100$ mK.
+These values are the same for both the coherent and projective protocols, as the dark count probabilities are necessarily computed at $\theta = 0$, and are independent of $N$ since we consistently choose $\phi = \pi/(N+1)$, i.e., $\phi_N$.